-Designed for the general student, the course aims to enhance the student's understanding and enjoyment of music through a survey of Western and non-Western musical styles.
+Designed for the general student, the course aims to enhance the student146s understanding and enjoyment of music through a survey of Western and non-western musical styles.
 Activities include: assigned readings, listening, interactive class discussions, guest performers, and video presentations.
 Students are required to give class presentations on assigned topics and attend a minimum of two concerts during the semester in which the class is taken.
 AE

-116-Sight Singing Lab I, 1 Cr.
+MUSC-116 Sight Singing Lab I (1 Credits)